csu-hci-projects/SP23-CPR-Resuscitation-Scenario-using-Virtual-Reality/Unity_Project/README.md

-_These Dependancies have been added to gitignore, in order to commit changes, package modified assets into prefabs and place in root of Assets.
+_These Dependancies have been added to gitignore.
+In order to commit changes to these assets, package modified assets into prefabs and place in root of Assets.
 If adding a new Asset from from the Unity store, please add the asset to the gitignore file._

 ## List of Required Packages